carina-studio/ULogViewer/docs/installation_and_upgrade.md

 Currently ULogViewer lacks of ability to detect screen DPI on Linux, so you may find that UI displays too small on Hi-DPI screen.
 In this case you can open ```Application Options``` of ULogViewer, find ```User interface scale factor``` and change the scale factor to proper value.
 If you found that scale factor doesn't work on your Linux PC, please install ```xrandr``` tool then check again.

 ## 📦 Upgrade
 ULogViewer checks for update periodically when you are using.
 It will notify you to upgrade once the update found.
-Alternatively you can click "Check for update" item in the "Other actions" menu on the right hand side of toolbar to check whether the update is available or not.
+Alternatively you can click ```Check for update``` item in the ```Other actions``` menu on the right hand side of toolbar to check whether the update is available or not.

-ULogViewer supports self updating on Windows and Linux, so you just need to click "Update" button and wait for updating completed.
-For macOS user, you just need to download and extract new package, override all existing files to upgrade.
+ULogViewer supports self updating, so you just need to click ```Update``` button and wait for updating completed.
+If you are using ULogViewer before 1.0.0.207 on macOS, you just need to download and extract new package, override all existing files to upgrade.

 <br/>📔[Back to Home](index.md)